c00cjz00/kf-portal-ui/docs/dev.md

 Start the server using the certificate.
 The following example is for QA environment, change the value after `-a` to test other environment.

 ```
-http-server --ssl --cert cert.pem -a kf-qa.netlify.com -p 443 build
+http-server --ssl --cert cert.pem -a kf-qa.netlify.app -p 443 build
 ```

-⚠️ Navigate to `https://kf-qa.netlify.com/index.html` to view the page, as the routing is not configured properly. `https://kf-qa.netlify.com/` won't work.
+⚠️ Navigate to `https://kf-qa.netlify.app/index.html` to view the page, as the routing is not configured properly. `https://kf-qa.netlify.app/` won't work.